 When I woke from a twelve-day coma less than three years ago, with a devastating diagnosis and without the ability to articulate and express coherent thoughts, the last thing going through the minds of my mother and I were that I would be delivering a keynote speech on the successes and perspectives of a traumatic brain injury survivor.
 Since finding clarity after my fall, I have wanted to make a positive impact on the lives of other survivors and to bring about positive change to the standard model of neurorehabilitation.
 I cannot think of a more appropriate group of practitioners and therapists to speak to in order to initiate that feat than the Neuro-Optometric Rehabilitation Association (NORA).

-My mother is the most important person in my life.
+My mother is amazing.
 If you know her, have been keeping up with my blog, or have read her recent interview with Robert Nurisio, you know just how difficult and pivotal her role has been in the last three years of my life.
 As I shared during my speech, and have expressed many times before, I owe her my life; not only for bringing me into this world, but for going above and beyond in assisting and supporting my climb out of the premature grave that I literally fell into.

 I know her genius, which I may not acknowledge enough, is not in her recognition of my accomplishments and the hard work we have done together (she rarely acknowledges either), but in her constant push for improvement.
 We share this drive.
 She does not only want me to survive my injuries, she is relentless in her pursuit of giving me a real opportunity to live a meaningful life.
 She hopes that I am able to help others, and in doing so, that I will be able to thrive.
 But she’s a mother, and she worries… I don’t think she can help it, and I don’t blame her.
 Who could after what she has been through.